What Is Screed Used For?

 I’m Andy Parkin, Managing Director of the Multi-Award Winning Speed Screed.
 I’m here to talk about what is screed used for?

-A floor screed is made in a similar way to concrete by mixing cement, water and sharp sand.
-The screed can then be used to make a smooth, hard-wearing surface on a concrete floor and can also help to level domestic floors before adding the final flooring layer.
-Screed is also used when underfloor heating systems are installed.
-The screed’s composition and method of laying will vary according to its use.
+Made in a similar way to concrete by mixing cement, water and sharp sand.
+It can then be used to make a smooth, hard-wearing surface on a concrete floor and can also help to level domestic floors before adding the final flooring layer.
+It is also used when underfloor heating systems are installed.
+The composition and method of laying will vary according to its use.

 Different screeds have different uses

-Composition is the main determining factor when choosing a screed and there are a number of different types produced for a variety of uses:
+Composition is the main determining factor when choosing and there are a number of different types produced for a variety of uses:

-- Unbonded screed – the screed is separated from the substrate by a membrane.
-It includes things like floating screed which is laid on top of a layer of thermal or sound insulation.
+- Unbonded – is separated from the substrate by a membrane.
+It includes things like floating which is laid on top of a layer of thermal or sound insulation.

 - Cement sand screeds – can be used for flooring and other forms of construction, traditional screeds can take a lot of time to dry.